cbaeucsd/CSE15L-Lab-Reports/index.md

   Your account username is in the green box below.
   <img src="/docs/assets/images/accountlookup2.png" width="800"> <br/>
   Note: If you haven't already, reset your account password, using the temporary password given to you via email as your current password.
-   <h3 id="Header2c">Connecting with Visual Studio Terminal</h3>
+   <h3 id="Connecting_with_Visual_Studio_Terminal">Connecting with Visual Studio Terminal</h3>
   <p>Launch Visual Studio code.
-To access the terminal, press Ctrl/Command + `, or alternatively go to the top-left menu and select Terminal &#8594; New Terminal.
+To access the terminal, press Ctrl/Command + `, or alternatively go to the top-left menu and select <br/> Terminal &#8594; New Terminal.
 You should see the terminal in the bottom half of the program like so:</p>
   <img src="/docs/assets/images/terminal.png" width="800">
   <br/>
   Now we will login with the command: